-2023-01 Financial Condition Assessment:
+2024-01 Financial Condition Assessment:

-Observation: The District's financial conditions are deteriorating.
-The Developer failed to pay \$87,401 in operations and maintenance assessments during the current fiscal year.
-In addition, the Developer failed to pay assessments for the Series 2020 and Series 2021 Bonds subsequent to fiscal year end, which has resulted in the District drawing on the respective reserve accounts for the Series 2020 and 2021 Bonds in order to make the scheduled interest payments on November 1, 2024.
-If the reserve accounts are not replenished within 120 days, then this will be considered an event of default in accordance with the Bond indentures.
-The Series 2020 reserve account has been replenished within 120 days, but the Series 2021 reserve account has not been replenished as of the date of this report.
-In addition, the general fund reported a deficit fund balance of (\$131,898) at September 30, 2023.
+Observation: The District's financial conditions is deteriorating.
+The Developer failed to pay assessments during the current and prior fiscal years.
+As a result, certain scheduled debt service payments were made, in part, by draws on the debt service reserve account.
+The reserve accounts associated with each outstanding Bonds Series has been replenished as of September 30, 2024.
+However, subsequent to fiscal year end, the District drew on the Series 2021 reserve account in order to make the scheduled debt service payment on May 1, 2025.
+The Series 2020 reserve account has not been replenished as of the date of this report.
+In addition, the general fund reported a deficit fund balance of (\$53,496) at September 30, 2024.